-2 Efficacy of liquid lime sulfur in dormant applications has not be determined for powdery mildew.
-Use liquid lime sulfur in dormant applications and wettable sulfur at and after pre-bloom.
-3 Benlate label withdrawn.
-Strains of Monilinia fructicola resistant to Benlate, Topsin-M, and T-Methyl are present in some California
+- 2 Efficacy of liquid lime sulfur in dormant applications has not be determined for powdery mildew.
+Use liquid lime sulfur in dormant - applications and wettable sulfur at and after pre-bloom.

-3 Benlate label withdrawn.
-Strains of Monilinia fructicola resistant to Benlate, Topsin-M, and T-Methyl are present in some California cherry orchards.
-Resistant strains of the jacket rot fungus, Botrytis cinerea, and powdery mildew fungi have been reported in California on crops other than almond and stone fruits and may have the potential to develop in sweet cherry with overuse of fungicides with similar chemistry.

-4Among the group 3 fungicides, only Elite has activity against Botrytis cinerea.

-5 Natural Products/Biological Controls (NP/BC) - see efficacy table above.
+3 Strains of Monilinia fructicola resistant to Benlate (label withdrawn), Topsin-M, and T-Methyl are present in some California cherry orchards.
+Resistant strains of the jacket rot fungus, Botrytis cinerea, and powdery mildew fungi have been reported in California on crops other than almond and stone fruits and may have the potential to develop in sweet cherry with overuse of fungicides with similar chemistry. - 4Among the group 3 fungicides, only Elite has activity against Botrytis cinerea. - 5 Natural Products/Biological Controls (NP/BC) see efficacy table above.